 Read more about conditions of use.
 (In Swedish)

-The labelling on the packaging must state how a plant protection product may be used and which hazardous properties it may have.
+The labelling on the packaging must contain information on how the plant protection product shall be used, i.e. which conditions of use that apply for the particular product, and also on which hazardous properties the product may have.

-New rules for use of plant protection products for the season 2017
+Rules for the use of plant protection products

-Within the EU there is a directive for the sustainable use of plant protection products.
+Within the EU, there is a directive for the sustainable use of pesticides.
 The directive is a complement to other rules on plant protection products and its purpose is to ensure there are common minimum requirements for the use of plant protection products in the EU.